 - Ashwagandha (Withania somnifera) is one of the classic adaptogens that helps the body cope with stress and travel.
-It has been shown to balance stress-fighting hormones and is classified as one of the few brain-derived neurotropic factors (BDNF’s) that support brain cell production.
+It has been shown to balance stress-fighting hormones and is identified as one of the few substances capable of boosting the natural production of brain-derived neurotropic factors (BDNFs) that support brain cell production.
 Take ashwagandha before, during, and after your flight to support your health, immune system and nervous system.
 (1-6)

 - Triphala – Occasional travelers’ constipation is typically a result of a travel-related vata imbalance that causes dryness.
 We now know that travel disturbs the circadian rhythms of digestion.
 (9) Taking triphala during travel and for a couple of days after you arrive is a great way to avoid occasional constipation and help get the body back on schedule.
 (10)